kionell/osu-parsers/README.md

 - via string
 - via array of split lines

 By default, beatmap decoder will decode both beatmap and storyboard.
-If don't need to decode storyboard you can disable it by passing false as the second parameter to any of the methods.
+If you want to decode beatmap without storyboard, you can pass false as the second parameter to any of the methods.

 ### Example of beatmap decoding